jameson-c/viz-portfolio/assignment_3_4.md

 # Assignment 3/4: Critique by Redesign
 To return to the front page, click [here](https://jameson-c.github.io/viz-portfolio).
-## Identifying and critiquing a bad graph (that I made)
+## Critiquing a bad graph (that I made)
 This graphic was made for congressional staffers who were working on the big 'farm' bill of the 115th Session of Congress.
 These bills are only passed every 5 years and have important implications for the SNAP program (also known as food stamps, colloquially).
 Many of the debates around this time centered around preventing fraud in the program and, because the issue was of congressional interest, my supervisor authored [Errors and Fraud in the Supplemental Nutrition Assistance Program](https://crsreports.congress.gov/product/pdf/R/R45147).
 I was enlisted to help design data visualizations and perform some general research assistance duties.
 This graph was meant to give staffers a clear initial view of some seriously overlooked perpetrators of fraud in the program: convenience store retailers.

 ![Screenshot](A_bad_graph.png)

 Oof.
-This graphic has haunted me ever since it was published (you can download a copy of the report ).
+This graphic has haunted me ever since it was published.
 It hurts to look at.
 But why?
-To properly critique this, I utilize Stephen Few's [Data Visualization Effectiveness Profile](http://www.perceptualedge.com/articles/visual_business_intelligence/data_visualization_effectiveness_profile.pdf) as a framework:
+To properly critique this, I utilize Stephen Few's [Data Visualization Effectiveness Profile](http://www.perceptualedge.com/articles/visual_business_intelligence/data_visualization_effectiveness_profile.pdf) as a framework.

-![Screenshot](Design_Effectiveness_Profile.png )

-Next, I will describe *why* I gave the ratings shown above.
 Overall, I felt that the chart conveyed important, relevant information yet failed to do so in a compelling manner.
 I would do a lot of things differently: namely reduce the amount of information communicated and focus on one important series instead of three.
 My explorations below describe my justifications for this, as well as occasional silver linings that I feel could be exploited to make a more compelling graph.

+![Screenshot](Design_Effectiveness_Profile.png )

+Next, I will describe *why* I gave the ratings shown above.

 ### Usefulness
 This data visualization has entirely too much going on, though the core of it is useful.
 I felt that the usefulness was somewhat good because it communicates information relevant to some essential points of the piece: that benefit trafficking perpetuated by retailers has been increasing at convenience stores and that convenience stores have comprised larger shares and numbers of SNAP-approved retailers.
 The implication of this is that Congress could focus on reforming standards applied to convenience stores if they want to address fraud among retailers.
 But the usefulness of that context is muddied by the business of the chart.